WHAT INFORMATION DO WE COLLECT AND HOW IS IT USED?

 The Website may share your information with third parties when you explicitly authorize us to share your information.
 Additionally, the Website may use third-party service providers to service various aspects of the Website.
 Each third-party service provider’s use of your personal information is dictated by their respective privacy policies.
 The Website currently uses the following third-party service providers:

-Except when required by law, Company will not sell, distribute, or reveal your email addresses or other personal information without your consent; however, Company may disclose or transfer personal information collected through the Website to third parties who acquire all or a portion of our business, which may be the result of a merger, consolidation, or purchase of all or a portion of our assets, or in connection with any bankruptcy or reorganization proceeding brought by or against us.
+Except when required by law, Cult Of Money will not sell, distribute, or reveal your email addresses or other personal information without your consent; however, Cult Of Money may disclose or transfer personal information collected through the Website to third parties who acquire all or a portion of our business, which may be the result of a merger, consolidation, or purchase of all or a portion of our assets, or in connection with any bankruptcy or reorganization proceeding brought by or against us.

-From time to time, Company may use anonymous data, which does not identify you alone, or when combined with data from other parties.
+From time to time, Cult Of Money may use anonymous data, which does not identify you alone, or when combined with data from other parties.
 This type of anonymous data may be provided to other parties for marketing, advertising, or other uses.
 Examples of this anonymous data may include analytics or information collected from cookies.